mozilla/webdev-bootcamp/reference/js-style.rst

     var method = function(argOne, argTwo) {

-    }
+    };

 Anonymous Functions
 ~~~~~~~~~~~~~~~~~~~

-You're doing it wrong.
-See above about named functions.
+Anonymous functions are fine if they have a small amount of code in them.
+See
+the :ref:`named-functions` section for info about inferred function names for
+anonymous functions.

 Operators